CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicEthVethInventory.md

 ```

 ### -RateLimit
 The value in Mbps (0-10G/40G/100G depending on Adapter Model) to use for limiting the data rate on the virtual interface.
-Setting this to zero will turn rate limiting off.

 ```yaml
 Type: long